aws/aws-auto-scaling-custom-resource/README.md

 ## 6. Register Your Scalable Target

-You will now register your resource's capacity as a scalable target with Application Auto Scaling.
+You can now register your resource as a scalable target with Application Auto Scaling.
 A scalable target is a resource that Application Auto Scaling can scale out or scale in.

 Note: Be sure to use the correct permissions when registering a scalable target, so that the [service-linked role](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) is automatically created.
 Otherwise, the scaling function will not work.